 Projects that help to activate local neighbourhoods and communities of interest including:

-- Street parties or other neighbourhood events
+• Virtual street or neighbourhood parties or other online neighbourhood events

 A Tarneit resident contacts Wyndham City to discuss an idea to connect the residents in her local area.
 Wyndham City officers meet with the resident and identify a local park that is central to 15 homes across several streets.
 A project develops to invite the local community to a Sunday afternoon barbeque so that neighbours can meet each other.
 A small group of neighbours have already expressed a willingness to be involved in this idea and they form a planning group.